Associate Professor Of Sociology

 My primary areas of interest in research and teaching are political organizations, social networks, and social media.
-That interest is reflected in the development of new courses at UMA in Social Networks and Analyzing Social Media and in community service (where my current projects are attempts to deepen student connections with the UMA Office of Civic Engagement and the Maine State Legislature).
+That interest is reflected in the development of new courses at UMA in Social Networks and Analyzing Social Media and in community service (where my current projects are attempts to deepen student connections with the UMA Community Gardens civic engagement project and the Maine State Legislature).

 University of Maine at Augusta